Post-Baccalaureate Programs: Everything You Need to Know

 This experience inspired my Ride or Die initiative.
 I organized Spanish-speaking volunteers to serve as interpreters for and give rides to insured patients.
 By doing so, we were able to clear space in the clinic for patients who truly needed it, rather than patients who could seek care elsewhere.
 Months later, I saw Melchor at the grocery store.
 He beamed as he noted that the influx of Spanish-speaking patients had motivated his Medi-Cal physician to hire a Spanish-speaking assistant.
 Seeing the difference my Ride or Dies made motivated me to persist with my goal of finding creative solutions to problems of access.

 Marisol doesn’t stand on a soapbox to convey this motivation.
-Instead, she includes the “inciting incident” for the accomplishment she wishes to highlight: that of the Ride or Die initiative, which is her major contribution not to individual care seekers, but to the clinic as a whole.
-This approach demonstrates initiative and creativity, as well as a commitment to values (access for those who need it most).
+Instead, she includes the “inciting incident” for the accomplishment she wishes to highlight: the Ride or Die initiative, which is her major contribution not to individual care seekers, but to the clinic as a whole.

 1. Does the applicant demonstrate qualities that are desirable in a physician?
 If so, which ones?